UCI-Libraries/Python/README.md

 Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.

-Contact: Please email kaned@uci.edu for more information.
+Contact: Please email Danielle Kane at kaned@uci.edu for more information.

-We will use this <a href="https://public.etherpad-mozilla.org/p/UCI_Into_to_Unix_Shell_20182202">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.

-Schedule:
+**Schedule:**
 13:00 	Introducing the Shell
 13:05 	Navigating Files and Directories
 13:50   Working with files and directories